 Longhua Xu: The Soul of Arkansas will be on display in CABE GALLERY May 13, 2022 through October 16, 2022.
 Join us for the opening reception next 2nd Friday Art Night, on June 10, 2022, when Longhua Xu will be present.

-Dovetails/We Fit Together will be on exhibit in TRINITY GALLERY FOR ARKANSAS ARTISTS from from Feb.
-11 through May 22, 2022.
+Still Life will be on exhibit in TRINITY GALLERY FOR ARKANSAS ARTISTS through Sunday, September 25, 2022.

 Popular culture often portrays 19th century Arkansas as a sleepy backwater populated by shiftless hillbillies and cagey moonshiners.
 And while the years prior to statehood did attract a handful of unconventional lawless types, western settlement also